What is a GMAT Waiver and How Does it Influence the MBA Application Process?

 GMAT Waivers as Incentives

-Schools are all competing for the same limited pool of highly qualified students, so they want to make the application process as seamless as possible.
+Schools compete for the same limited pool of highly qualified students, so they want to make the application process as seamless as possible.
 There are some instances where schools do not disclose details about their waiver policies or publish information about their policies in such vague terms that applicants would need to opt-in to a “sales” pipeline—i.e., submitting name, email, and phone number—just to receive basic information that other schools freely reveal on their websites.

 Douglas Mark